Error codes

 format.

 To instantiate the topology a specific version of RemotiveBroker is needed.
-To get consistent behavior we recommend setting a fixed version.
+To get consistent behavior setting a fixed version is recommended.

 E010: Undefined ECU